-{Note that the above iterative policy search algorithm also works for finding ODR under CODA-HE, by replacing the corresponding variance estimates from \eqref{v_sd_est} with that from \eqref{v_sd_est_hete}.
+The iterative policy search algorithm also works for finding ODR under CODA-HE, by replacing the corresponding variance estimates from \eqref{v_sd_est} with that from \eqref{v_sd_est_hete}.
 Specifically, we can rewrite the calibrated value estimator in \eqref{value_CODA_hete} as

 This motivates the calibrated reward for the $i$-th individual in the heterogeneous case as